Irwell and Thames

-Welcome to the North Pole and South Pole's page.
+Welcome to Irwell and Thames' page.
 On this page we will share the exciting things we learn about, the places we go and the events we take part in.
-Key information about the Foundation Stage Curriculum can also be found on this page.
+Key information about the curriculum can also be found on the Curriculum Overview page.

 Teachers: Mrs Tomlinson and Mrs Longworth